 All electrical installations are required to be tested regularly to the standards defined by the IET Wiring Regulations (BS 7671).
-The mains electrical supply and distribution installation and wiring (common areas and rented dwellings) should be tested at least every five years by a registered NICEIC contractor to satisfy compliance with the requirements of the Electricity at Work Regulations 1989 in addition to the IET Wiring Regulations BS7671:2018 18th edition.
+The mains electrical supply and distribution installation and wiring

+(common areas and rented dwellings) should be tested at least every five years by a registered NICEIC contractor to satisfy compliance with the requirements of the Electricity at Work Regulations 1989 in addition to the IET Wiring Regulations BS7671:2018 18th edition.

-We believe the electrical distribution unit for the communal areas is located within a locked cupboard off the rear lobby which could not be accessed on the day of the visit as keys were not supplied.
-Inspection of the clients compliance data records indicated the last periodic inspection and test was carried out on 06/09/21, meeting the above regulatory requirements.
+We believe the electrical distribution unit for the communal areas is located within a locked cupboard off the ground floor lobby which could not be accessed on the day of the visit as keys were not supplied.
+Inspection of the clients compliance data records did not indicate when the last periodic inspection and test was carried out.
+It has been confirmed by the client (c365) that the communal electrical installation has been inspected and tested on 09/08/22.

-We were unable to confirm if the electrical installations within the accessed flat 5 has undergone a periodic inspection and test within the last 5 years, as contractors were currently installing new wiring and bathrooms.
+We were unable to confirm if the electrical installations within the accessed flat 10 has undergone a periodic inspection and test within the last 5 years.
 The client should confirm all electrical installations within the dwellings have been inspected and tested within the last 5 years.